AlejandroSherman/Rshell/README.md

 * fork() is used to create a new process, called child process
 * under the child process, execvp() allows the child process to run a different program
 * waitpid() allows the parent process to wait for the child process to finish and terminated before proceeding, this prevents memory leaks and zombie process from happening
-* During the use of shell, when receive new command, the parent process will fork and create a new child process, which will then execute parase using different delimiter to seperate the user command into different tokens.
-According to the tokens received, will be send to different classes for further actions.
-While the process is being executed by the child, parent process will wait till the child to finish in order to continue.
+* During the use of rshell, when a new command is received, the parent process will fork and create a new child process, which will then execute parse using a different delimiter to separate the user commands into different tokens.
+According to the tokens received, commands will be sent to different classes for further actions.
+While the process is being executed by the child, the parent process will wait for the child to finish in order to continue.

 ## Development and Testing Roadmap